Rady School of Management

-The Rady School also offers a concurrent MBA degree for students pursuing a Ph.D. at the Scripps Institution of Oceanography.

-Dean

-On June 27, 2019, it was announced that Lisa Ordóñez would become the Rady School's second dean, following founding dean Robert S. Sullivan's stepping down.
-She began as the school's dean on September 1, 2019.
-Ordóñez is the school's first female dean.
-She joined the Rady School from the University of Arizona's Eller School of Management where she served as vice dean of academic programs.

-Prior to Ordóñez’ appointment, founding dean Robert S. Sullivan, served as dean from January 1, 2003 until August 31, 2019.
-Prior to his arrival at UC San Diego, he served as dean of the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill, and as dean of the Graduate School of Industrial Administration at Carnegie Mellon University.

-Distinguished faculty

-Rady School faculty were ranked 14th in faculty research in the world in 2015 by the Financial Times Global MBA Rankings.
-Bloomberg Businessweek ranked Rady School faculty 1st in Intellectual Capital in 2014.
+The Rady School of Management is the business school of the University of California, San Diego.
+The school was established as the University of California, San Diego School of Management in 2001 and was named the Rady School of Management in January 2004.

 Campus

 Otterson Hall

 Otterson Hall, designed by Ellerbe Becket in the postmodern style, opened in 2007.
-It was named in honor of the late William (Bill) Otterson, co-founder of UC San Diego CONNECT, in appreciation for his contributions to the San Diego business community and his impact on the region.

-The facility comprises 50,000 sqft of classrooms, offices and community space.
-The building provides views overlooking the Pacific Ocean and the Torrey Pines Gliderport.
+It was named in honor of the late William (Bill) Otterson, co-founder of UC San Diego CONNECT, in appreciation for his contributions to the San Diego business community and his impact on the region.The facility comprises 50,000 sqft of classrooms, offices and community space.
+The building provides views overlooking the Pacific Ocean and Torrey Pines Gliderport.
 Otterson Hall is powered in part by a rooftop solar photovoltaic system.

 Wells Fargo Hall

 The school began construction in 2010 on a new 81,000 square foot building, Wells Fargo Hall, which was completed in May 2012.
 The five-story structure, which was designed by Charles Luckman & Associates connects with Otterson Hall and features large capacity classrooms, conference rooms, a behavioral lab and the 295-seat J.R.
 Beyster Auditorium.
 Wells Fargo Hall also features an outdoor space adjacent to the J.R.
 Beyster Auditorium named Sullivan Square, in honor of the school's founding dean Robert S. Sullivan.
 Wells Fargo Hall is LEED Gold certified.